gyrok42/ADS114S0xB-Delta-Sigma-ADC/README.md

 The user application interacts with the device driver via **libiio**.
 It:

-- Initializes the ADC
 - Configures the desired channel
+- It is capable to read/write the ADC registers with the interface provided by the driver.
 - Triggers a conversion
 - Reads and displays the acquired voltage data

 #### Device Driver and User Application

-### Goals and Key Driver Components
+### Goals

-A driver that performs the following:
+The driver performs the following:

 - Initialization of device
 - Exercise valid SPI read/write operations